Mama Odessa

 • English sample translation by Damion Searls available

-A highly fascinating German-Jewish-Soviet family history in which the manifold catastrophes of the 20th century are reflected.
+A highly fascinating German-Jewish-Soviet family history which reflects the manifold catastrophes of the 20th century.
 But above all it is a touching homage to a maddeningly fascinating - caring, loving, humorous and brilliant, but also extremely manipulative and egomaniacal - female figure: the mother.

 Like her son, the narrator's mother has also written prose throughout her life, but she was never published.
 This changes when her son passes on her texts to a publisher to cheer her up after her divorce from her husband.
 And also to protect himself a little from her undivided attention, which has been focused on the son since his father left.
 But the publication of her book of family stories unleashes a competition between mother and son over the question: who has the right to present the family stories in literary form?